-Services that our plan pays for What you must pay Hospice care \$0 copay You can get care from any hospice program certified by Medicare.
-You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
+Services that our plan pays for What you must pay Hospice care \$0 copay You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
+You can get care from any hospice program certified by Medicare.
+The plan must help you find a hospice program certified by Medicare.
+The plan must help you find a hospice program certified by Medicare.
 Your hospice doctor can be a network provider or an out-of-network provider.
-The plan will cover the following while you are getting hospice services: • Drugs to treat symptoms and pain Short-term respite care • Home care, including home health aide services Occupational, physical and speech-language therapy services to control symptoms Counseling services Hospice services and services covered by Medicare Part A or B are billed to Medicare: • Refer to Section F of this chapter for more information.
+The plan will cover the following while you are getting hospice services: • drugs to treat symptoms and pain • short-term respite care • home care, including home health aide services • occupational, physical and speech-language therapy services to control symptoms counseling services Hospice services and services covered by Medicare Part A or B are billed to Medicare: • Refer to Section F of this chapter for more information.
 For services covered by Humana Gold Plus Integrated but not covered by Medicare Part A or B: • Humana Gold Plus Integrated will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
 You pay nothing for these services.
+For drugs that may be covered by Humana Gold Plus Integrated Medicare Part D benefit:

 This benefit is continued on the next page.